f5devcentral/techxchange-gitops-lab/docs/introduction.md

 GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation.

 We will be practicing GitOps for Continuous Deployment of our applications.
-Argo CD is the tool we will be using to watch your lab repository for changes, and automatically deploy updated resources to Kubernetes for you.
+ArgoCD is the tool we will be using to watch your lab repository for changes, and automatically deploy updated resources to Kubernetes for you.

 ## Lab Architecture